elibroftw/blog.elijahlopez.ca/content/posts/how-to-invest-in-the-stock-market.md

 ### Where to Open an Account (Canada)

-I recommend opening a QuestTrade account now that they have $0 commissions.
+I recommend opening a QuesTrade account now that they have $0 commissions.
 When you open an account, you will be asked what type of account(s) you wish to open.

 ### Types of Accounts